Most Scoring Topics in GATE 2026 Data Analytics (DA) – High-Weightage Areas

 100.00%

 Knowing the most scoring topics in DA for GATE 2026 allows you to prioritize high-yield concepts during revision.
-Please Note: Exams have taken place only twice, therefore to get an understanding of the high scoring topics in DA for GATE 2026 we have combined the following:
+Please Note: Exams have taken place only twice, therefore to get an understanding of the high-scoring topics in DA for GATE 2026, we have combined the GATE DA 2025 and 2024 important topics and chapters in the table given below:

 Chapter Name